DLibatique/LATN213-F21/_pages/grading.md

 You can keep your journal in whatever way makes the most sense to you (a physical notebook, a Google Doc, etc.), but you will be required to submit your journal entry every class period, so take that into account when choosing a format.

 Your journals will be graded on whether all entries are complete on time or not.
 You will not be penalized for not preparing assignments in full or not having long answers to each question for every entry.

 ***

+## Quizzes (30%)

+About once per week over the weekend, you will complete a quiz aimed at analyzing the Latin readings that we discussed in class that week.
+You will choose a format for each quiz from choices that I will lay out for each.
+Possibilities include drawing a comic to illustrate events in the Latin, summarizing a letter in one Latin sentence, writing a guided response to a question relating to the readings (with requirements for citing and translating the Latin), or a video/audio reading demonstration.
+I will explain more about this in class.
+All quizzes will be open-note and open-resource, and there will be no time limit for any quiz.

+***